Aji Fantasy Peppers – A Super Productive Variety!

 Flavor and heat level

 The flavor of the aji fantasy is unlike anything you can buy from grocery stores here in the US.
-This chili has a distinctly fruity flavor, and is very sweet.
+This chili has a distinctly fruity flavor, and is very sweet when ripe.

-The walls are about 2-3mm thick, making for an addictive crunch factor.
-They are great for making fresh fruity salsas or stir fry!
+The walls are about 2-3mm thick, giving the peppers an addictive crunch.
+They are great for making fresh fruity salsas or stir fry.

 The heat level of the aji fantasy is low-medium spicy, likely around 10,000-15,000 SHUs on the Scoville scale.
-This places them slightly hotter than your average jalapeño pepper.
+They are slightly hotter than your average jalapeño, and are similar in heat to a serrano.

 Aji Fantasy pepper bottom